Nef10/SwiftBeanCount/README.md

 ## Beancount meta data

 The library relies on meta data in your Beancount file to find your accounts.
-Please add `rogers-bank-last-four: "XXXX"` with the last four digits of your number to your Credit Card Liability account.
+Please add `importer-type: "rogers"` and `last-four: "XXXX"` with the last four digits of your number to your Credit Card Liability account.

 ## How